turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 Check if you have updated the `contractAddress` variable in `src/index.js` properly!

 ## What's Next
-The current dApp has very limited functionalities and we can improve it by adding features like deleting messages, blocking users, creating group(s) and optimising the dApp interaction cost with possible methods like max chat limit or using event log for short messages.
+This dApp has very limited functionality.
+We can improve it by adding functions to delete messages, block users, or create groups of friends.
+We could also optimize the dApp interaction cost with functions to limit the maximum number of messages, or possibly using event log for short messages.

 ## About the Author(s)